IBM-Blockchain-Archive/marbles/docs/install_chaincode.md

 ![](/doc_images/11-installed-marbles.PNG)

 - Great, so you should see marbles listed in the chaincode table for this peer.
-- All we've done so far is upload the files ont the peer.
+- All we've done so far is upload the files on to the peer.
 Next, we need to tell it what channel to run on.
 - Click the 3 dots in the "ACTIONS" column to open the actions menu.
 Then click "Instantiate".

 ![](/doc_images/12-instantiate-marbles.PNG)